miratronix/autumn/README.md

 }
 ```

-You can now wire it them together:
+You can now wire them together:
 ```go
 package leaves